khushdoms/expinet-payment-gateway/readme.txt

 4. Enable **Expinet Payment Gateway**.
 5. Configure your Expinet API credentials and other settings.
 6. Test and go live.

+== Source Code ==

+This plugin uses the [Vanilla Masker](https://github.com/BankFacil/vanilla-masker) JavaScript library (v1.1.1).
+The original uncompressed source file is included in the `/js/` folder for review.

+Build tools or minification methods are not used in this plugin.
+Only vanilla JavaScript is included.

 == Frequently Asked Questions ==